News

 Tracker Supply Chains and Broken Glass Pose ‘Huge’ Risk for PV Project Performance

-In this PV Tech article, Joerg Althaus, Intertek CEA’s Director of Engineering Services and Quality Assurance, warns that racking complexity, corrosion, evolving supply chains, and rising glass breakage risks pose growing challenges to solar PV projects.
+PV Tech: Joerg Althaus, Intertek CEA’s Director of Engineering Services and Quality Assurance, warns that racking complexity, corrosion, evolving supply chains, and rising glass breakage risks pose growing challenges to solar PV projects.

 When Quality Slips Through the Cracks: A Procurement Guide to Hidden BESS Risks